kimrojas/Computational-Material-Science/QE/Bandstructure-processing/Bandstructure_calculation.md

 14. Use the sample code **bands.ipynb** (see plotting folder).
 Edit the code to appropriately suite your need.

 ***NOTE:***
-Make sure to change the values needed.
+Make sure to change the values needed, like the Fermi Energy level, based on your own calculation.